vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/README.md

 # Architecture

-This section covers the technical architecture, system design, and component relationships of the VB Cart application.
+This section covers the technical architecture, system design, and component relationships of the Aprylo application.

 ## 📋 Contents